 ©2020 Tessa Barrie

-My name is Lucy Fothergill, and I would like to welcome you to my hometown of Didsbrook.
-It is a sleepy market town nestling in the bosom of a conservation area.
-Didsbrook can be accessed either by train or by car, but there is only one way in, and one way out by either means of transport.
+Didsbrook is a sleepy market town nestling in the bosom of a conservation area.
+It can be accessed either by train or by car, but there is only one way in, and one way out by either means of transport.
 It is a pastoral dead end, an idyllic haven, surrounded by rolling hills and lush, green countryside – one of the last remaining bastions of serenity in England’s green and pleasant land.

 Life has changed little since our medieval forebears first embedded their pitchforks here.
 Sometimes I walk along Didsbrook’s cobbled streets, and I imagine how life was in those days.
 Laughing women wearing frilly mop caps, carrying shoulder yokes, on their way to milk cows or collect water from the Didsbrook Rise.
 Men dressed in wool tunics and breeches, smoking clay pipes or chewing on pieces of straw.
 Some poor sod splattered in rotten tomatoes locked in the pillory in the Market Place, suffering public humiliation for perjury or subordination.

 Didsbrook has always been considered a safe place to live.
 Which will be the reason why I have no recollection of either of our parents laying down any rules about what we could or couldn’t do, or where we could or couldn’t go.
-The reality was that the only other living souls we ever bumped into were four-legged.
+In reality, the only other living souls we ever bumped into were four-legged.
 Friesian cows.
 Didsbrook’s primary industry has always been dairy farming.
-It still is but to a lesser extent.
-So the most threatening encounter we were ever likely to have, would have been to find ourselves in the same field as the Holstein-Friesian bull from Frogs Bottom Farm, known locally as Dave.
+It still is.
+The most threatening encounter my brother and I were ever likely to have, would have been to find ourselves in the same field as the Holstein-Friesian bull from Frogs Bottom Farm, known locally as Dave.
 I remember Daniel and I discussing our plan of action should we ever have a close encounter with Didsbrook’s Divine David.
 We agreed that, because Dave looked like a Friesian Sumo wrestler, we were confident we could outsprint him, just like we did with Kevin.
 Fortunately, our theory never had to be put to the test.